jcpowermac/hanlon-wiki/slice-log.md

 ## Filter Expressions

-You may have noticed that in our two example commands that included a *filter* subcommand (above), we left the filter expression out (replacing it with an ellipsis).
-This is because we felt that the filter expressions themselves deserved a bit of discussion/definition before we showed some real-world examples.
-The basic *log* filter expression can include one or more of the following components:
+The above example commands that included a `filter` subcommand (above) left out the filter expression (replacing it with an ellipsis).
+This is because the filter expressions themselves require some discussion and definition before real-world examples can be useful.
+To begin with, the basic `log` filter expression can include one or more of the following components:

-- **log_level** &ndash; Used to filter the matching logfile lines based on the log-level of the message (ERROR, INFO, DEBUG, etc.)
+- `**log_level**` &ndash; filters the matching logfile lines based on the log-level of the message (ERROR, INFO, DEBUG, etc.)
-- **class_name** &ndash; Used to filter the matching logfile lines based on the name of the class where the line was logged from
+- `**class_name**` &ndash; filters the matching logfile lines based on the name of the class where the line was logged from
-- **method_name** &ndash; Used to filter the matching logfile lines based on the name of the method where the line was logged from
+- `**method_name**` &ndash; filters the matching logfile lines based on the name of the method where the line was logged from
-- **elapsed_time** &ndash; Used to filter restrict the matching logfile lines to just those that were logged within the time window specified by this argument (see below for more information on the options supported for the format of this argument's value).
+- `**elapsed_time**` &ndash; restricts the matching logfile lines to just those that were logged within the time window specified by this argument (see below for more information on the format options for this argument's value).
-- **log_message** &ndash; Used to filter the matching logfile lines based on the contents of the log message itself
+- `**log_message**` &ndash; filters the matching logfile lines based on the contents of the log message itself

-These components are specified in the form of a JSON-string that represents a hash-map of name/value pairs.
+These components are specified using a JSON-string that represents a hash-map of name/value pairs.
 The names are the component names shown above, while the values represent Ruby-style regular expressions that should be used to determine if a line matches or not.
-The only exception to this rule is that the value for the elapsed_time component is actually a string that defines a time window prior to the current time.
-This value consists of a number, possibly followed by a single-letter suffix that represents that units of time that should be used in defining a time window based on that number.
+The only exception to this rule is that the value for the `elapsed_time` component is actually a string that defines a time window prior to the current time.
+This value consists of a number, possibly followed by a single-letter suffix that represents the units of time to be used in defining the desired time window.
 The currently supported list of values are:

 <table>
     <tr>